tanupoo/lorawan-ssas/README.md

 =======================================

 This is a super simple LoRaWAN AS (Application Server).
-It receives the application message and put the message into mongodb.
+It supports The JSON-like message from a network server via HTTP(S).
-If the application is well-known, it will decode the message of hex string into JSON data.
+And, it puts the application message into a database you specified.

 ## Requirements